chaaz/versio/docs/use_cases.md

 branch has been merged to a release branch, or at any other time you want your software to be released.

-It may be beneficial to generate some artifacts in your release
-workflow: this serves to capture the binaries, documentation, etc. associated with a particular version number.
-Typical targets for releases include GitHub Releases and library repositories (such as NPM.org, crates.io, Dockerhub, etc.).
-While Versio itself can't generate these artifacts, most language and build systems have easy-to-use tools that can.

 ### About Timing

-It's important to note that nothing can be pushed to the release branch during the short time that Versio is running, or `versio release` will fail.
+It's important to note that nothing can be pushed to the release branch during the short time that Versio is running, or else `versio release` will fail.
 There are a number of ways you can deal with this: from locking the branch while Versio is running; to creating a pre-release branch to separate merges from the release process; to simply ignoring the problem and manually re-running the CI action if it gets stuck; and more.
 The strategy you use is dependent on the specifics of your organization and CI/CD process.

 ### GitHub Actions